maarten-pennings/Lego-Mindstorms/ms4/faq.md

 the Raspberry pi Hat.

  - **mode 0 = M0 = "LEV O" = level output**
-   Mode 0 has an argument 0..9 that enables some green bands.
-Silly mode for debugging?
+   Mode 0 has an argument 0..9 that enables green bands showing a sort of battery level form 0=empty to 9=full

  - **mode 1 = M1 = "COL O" = color output**
    Mode 1 has an argument from 0 to 10, and all LEDs will light up brightly in that color (see table above).